-- Continuous improvement framework and/or continuous quality improvement plan - Systems for regularly monitoring and evaluating the effectiveness of service delivery and governance/management systems and plans - Processes for engaging people using services in continuous improvement activities (e.g. service delivery planning and evaluation) - Processes for engaging with key stakeholders on strategies for building cultural competence of the governing body, management and staff - Processes for regular review of the effectiveness of the governing body such as assessing: - effectiveness of meetings - adequacy of response time to important issues - awareness of responsibilities - effectiveness of delegations - leadership in strategic direction - continuous improvement - Process for engaging with key stakeholders such as Local Government and Disaster Management Groups to build awareness of local disaster risks and to inform integrated disaster management plans and arrangements - Tools for seeking feedback from people using services and other relevant stakeholders (such as organisational performance reviews, service delivery and satisfaction surveys) - Records that evidence regular review of policies and procedures - Records showing data relevant to the organisation is analysed and used to inform strategic and operational practice/service delivery improvements, including information arising from - feedback, complaints and appeals - suspected and actual incidents of harm, abuse or neglect of people using services - workplace injuries and hazards - lessons identified during and after disasters or through disaster management and business continuity exercises.
+- Continuous improvement framework and/or continuous quality improvement plan. - Systems for regularly monitoring and evaluating the effectiveness of service delivery and governance/management systems and plans. - Processes for engaging people using services in continuous improvement activities (e.g. service delivery planning and evaluation). - Processes for engaging with key stakeholders on strategies for building cultural competence of the governing body, management and staff. - Processes for regular review of the effectiveness of the governing body such as assessing: - Effectiveness of meetings - Adequacy of response time to important issues - Awareness of responsibilities - Effectiveness of delegations - Leadership in strategic direction - Continuous improvement. - Process for engaging with key stakeholders such as Local Government and Disaster Management Groups to build awareness of local disaster risks and to inform integrated disaster management plans and arrangements. - Tools for seeking feedback from people using services and other relevant stakeholders (such as organisational performance reviews, service delivery and satisfaction surveys) - Records that evidence regular review of policies and procedures. - Records showing data relevant to the organisation is analysed and used to inform strategic and operational practice/service delivery improvements, including information arising from: - Feedback, complaints and appeals - Suspected and actual incidents of harm, abuse or neglect of people using services - Workplace injuries and hazards - Lessons identified during and after disasters or through disaster management and business continuity exercises - Internal or external reviews - Standards of Care Concerns and non-compliance matters (child protection placement services).